Andrew Everett

 Drew Everett Wenkel (born July 9, 1992), better known by the ring name Andrew Everett, is an American professional wrestler.
 He is best known for his time in Impact Wrestling, where he became a one-time Impact World Tag Team Champion alongside DJZ.
-He has also wrestled for All Elite Wrestling, AAW Wrestling, Combat Zone Wrestling, Deadlock Pro-Wrestling, DEFY Wrestling, Game Changer Wrestling, Global Force Wrestling, Pro Wrestling Guerrilla, and Warrior Wrestling.
+He has also made appearances for All Elite Wrestling (AEW), Major League Wrestling (MLW) and independent circuit.

 Professional wrestling career

 Early career (2007−2015)

 Everett began his career under the masked persona of Chiva Kid; he unmasked in 2013.
 Everett has wrestled mostly on the independent circuit, appearing for promotions like OMEGA, Pro Wrestling Guerrilla (PWG), Combat Zone Wrestling (CZW), Global Force Wrestling (GFW) and Alternative Wrestling World (AWW).
 Internationally, Everett has wrestled for British promotion Revolution Pro Wrestling.